OSGeo/OSGeoLive-doc/doc/quickstart/R_quickstart.rst

    [1] 1.155727

-And so on.
-A full range of arithmetic, trigonometric, and statistical functions are built in, and thousands more are available from packages in the `CRAN <http://cran.r-project.org/>`_ archive.
+A full range of arithmetic, trigonometric, and statistical functions are built-in, and thousands more are available from packages in the `CRAN <http://cran.r-project.org/>`_ archive.

-The main prompt in R is ``>``, but there is also the continuation prompt, ``+``, which appears if R expects more input to make a valid expression.
+The main prompt in R is ``>``, but there is also the continuation prompt ``+``, which appears if R expects more input to make a valid expression.
 You'll see this if you forget a closing bracket or parenthesis.